 The Meaning Of Hanukkah In The 21st Century

 Everyone loves Hanukkah – latkes, gifts and dreidles – what’s not to love?
 But kids’ stuff aside, what is Hanukkah supposed to mean to us?
-Do all of these nice things about the holiday have any deeper spiritual meaning?
+Do all of these nice things about Hanukkah have any deeper spiritual meaning?
 And since we’re on the topic, why do we even celebrate this holiday now?
 Sure, the miracle of finding pure oil was great, but it pales in comparison with things like the Exodus from Egypt, and the Revelation at Sinai.
 Why does a flask of oil still get its own holiday, all these years later?

-In this video, Immanuel Shalev leads us on a journey to find answer to these questions.
+In this video, Immanuel Shalev leads us on a journey to find answers to these questions.
 Based on Rabbi Fohrman’s teachings on Hanukkah and giving them a twist of his own, Imu presents us with the grown-up version of this holiday.

 Hanukkah.
 Time for candles and presents, holiday sweaters, latkas and sufganiot.
 It's a great holiday!
 But what is Hanukkah supposed to mean to us?
 Why do we actually celebrate it?

 I know, I know, the candles in the Temple, they only had enough oil to last them one day, and BOOM, miracle of miracles, it lasted for eight.

 It's a nice story, but for the adults among us, have you ever given this holiday a second thought?
-Like, what's the deeper meaning of Hanukkah.
-What are the deep values of Hanukkah that are supposed to transform my soul, the values I can teach my kids, the ones I can be really proud of.
+Like, what's the deeper meaning of Hanukkah?
+What are the deep values of Hanukkah that are supposed to transform my soul, the values I can teach my kids, the ones I can be really proud of?

 Because, once we're taking an adult look at Hanukkah, Hanukkah has a lot of problems!